 No food or beverages are permitted in the courtroom.
-All food and beverages will be located in the Victim and Family Gathering Room.
+All food and beverages will be available in the Victim and Family Gathering Room.
 Occasionally, lunch and midday respites will be provided at off-site locations in close proximity to the courthouse.
-A detailed schedule will be available to you at the beginning of the trial.
+A detailed schedule and locations will be available to you at the beginning of the trial.